andrasq/arlib/Readme.md

 is rather lacking.
 North America timezones should work.

 See php's [date](http://php.net/manual/en/function.date.php) for the list of supported conversions.
-Of them, W and o are not implemented.
+Of the conversions as of 2014-09-15 (php 5.1.0), W and o are not yet implemented.

         var phpdate = require('arlib/phpdate');
         phpdate('Y-m-d H:i:s.u T');     // 2014-10-18 04:56:53.437000 EDT